WhatIsHeDoing/learning-rust/README.md

 Use the controls within Rust `.rs` files within [Visual Studio Code], or use the `cargo run` command in a terminal.

-To produce an optimal release build, run `.\build.ps1` on Windows.
+To produce an optimal release build, run `sh build.sh` on Mac or Linux and `.\build.ps1` on Windows.

 ## 🔗 References